If you haven't already, you'll need to link your Code Climate user to your GitHub user.

 If you've enabled third-party application restrictions on your GitHub organization, you will also need to whitelist Code Climate within GitHub.
 Until you do so, Code Climate will not have access to your GitHub organization's private repositories.
-As a result, you won't be able to use our streamlined repository set up process, and GitHub-hosted open source repositories may not display a Settings link to you in our UI.
+As a result, you won't be able to import private repositories, and GitHub-hosted open source repositories may not display a Settings link to you in our UI.

 Please see our step-by-step instructions below to get Code Climate approved as third-party application in GitHub.